hr1juldey/IndiByte/media/tts/scene_12_vo_02.md

-This isn't about REJECTING SCIENTIFIC NUTRITION PRINCIPLES... but about APPLYING them in a way that RESPECTS and INCORPORATES INDIAN FOOD CULTURE.
+Now, this isn't about rejecting scientific nutrition principles.
+It's about applying them in a way that respects and incorporates Indian food culture.

-It's about making sure that when a DIABETIC PATIENT in CHENNAI gets DIETARY ADVICE... it reflects the FOODS they actually EAT and can AFFORD... like ROHU FISH instead of SALMON.
+It's about making sure that when a diabetic patient in Chennai gets dietary advice, it reflects the foods they actually eat and can afford, like Rohu fish instead of salmon.